-In the video below you see a 13 year old girl under the name of Maryana Naumova bench press with a super excessive arch.
-That should not be done and just because similar shenanigans are considered ‘according to the rules’ does not make them acceptable nor pretty.
+In the video below, you can see a 13-year-old girl under the name of Maryana Naumova bench press with a super excessive arch.
+Just because similar shenanigans do no break the rules, it does not make them legit.

-Believe it or not this girl would benefit a lot more from doing a full range of motion bench press than this moronic version of the lift.
-However, it seems that in this world the ego always wins and there are plenty of retards who support this perversion.
+Believe it or not, this girl would benefit a lot more from a full range of motion bench press than this moronic version of the lift.
+However, it seems that in this world, the ego always wins since there are plenty of retards who support this perversion.

-Does the bench press with excessive arch build as much muscle as the regular bench press?
+Does the bench press with an excessive arch build as much muscle as the regular bench press?